Games That Lovers Play (song): Cover versions

 Renditions by Wayne Newton and Mantovani charted concurrently in late 1966 in the United States.
-Newton's version peaked at No. 22 on the Easy Listening chart.
+The latter returned to the pop charts with the song, while Newton's version peaked at No. 22 on the Easy Listening chart.
 In early 1967, "Games That Lovers Play" became a hit for Donald Peers in the United Kingdom and Connie Francis in South Africa, where it reached the top 20.